maxgillett/s3_multipart/README.md

 S3_Multipart is very much a work in progress.
 If you squash a bug, make enhancements, or write more tests, please submit a pull request.

+## Browser Compatibility

+The library is working on the latest version of IE, Firefox, Safari, and Chrome.
+Tests for over 100 browsers are currently being conducted.

 ## To Do

-* If the FileBlob API is not supported on page load, the uploader should just send one giant chunk
+* ~~If the FileBlob API is not supported on page load, the uploader should just send one giant chunk~~ (DONE)
 * Handle network errors in the javascript client library
+* ~~File type validations~~ (DONE)
-* Modular validations (checking file size and type)
+* File size validations
 * More and better tests
 * More browser testing
 * Roll file signing and initiation into one request